ReifyAB/reify.se/_posts/programming/2014-10-11-the-way-i-understand-types.md

 represents.

-The largest type a value can have is the type of having no particular property, (aka Top Type, or ⊤), or the type of having all the imaginable properties at once (aka the Bottom Type, or ⊥), which no value can belong to.
+The largest type a value can have is the type of having no particular property, so all values belong to it, whereas the smallest type is the type of having all the imaginable properties at once, which is impossible so no value can belong to it.

 A value can have many properties: "3" is a value, a number, a representable value, and it has the value "3".